Step 1 – Learn

 - If consensus is reached and you disagree with the result, you will go along with the consensus without complaint.

 Most work teams have group projects.
 Ask who will be leading meetings, assigning tasks, recording decisions, assessing progress, holding team members accountable, and providing direction for the team.
-Sometimes these roles are held by the boss, sometimes by other paid staff, but sometimes they need to be selected through volunteering.
+Sometimes these roles are held by the supervisor, sometimes by other paid staff, but sometimes they need to be selected through volunteering.
 When you know the team roles it’s easier to make high quality decisions and carry them out.

 Typical Team Decision-Making Problems